AbcAeffchen/sudoku-php/README.md

 - Sudokus are reproducible via a integer seed.
 - Check if a input is a solution of any Sudoku or a solution to a specific task.
 - Solve Sudokus.
-- works with PHP 5.6 and 7.0 (maybe also with PHP < 5.6, but no one should use that old PHP versions)
+- works with PHP 7.4 up to 8.2 (maybe also work with PHP < 7.4, but these versions are not supported anymore)
 - backend only, so you can build your own frontend however you like it.

 Installation